tt386/GeometricBacterialGrowth/README.md

 .afpub and corresponding .pdf files for the manuscript.

 ### RawFigures
-Source linking the .png files to the .afpub files
+Source linking the .png files to the .afpub files.
+Also includes a .py file which creates the figures relevant to Fig2.

 ### Core
 Files containing ubiquitous functions and data